Marsha Hunt (actress, born 1946): Personal life

-Hunt says that the biggest misconception people have about her is that she is wealthy, though she describes herself as "rich in spirit".
-Hunt has been true to her belief that wealth is not necessary for happiness and has lived the "writing life" for the past two decades.
-She enjoys the solitude of living on her own and finds that being single means she has encounters and experiences that she would not have if she were part of a couple, where others might choose not to intrude and where she would have to co-ordinate her schedule with another.
+In 2008, Hunt stated that the biggest misconception people have about her is that she is wealthy, though she describes herself as "rich in spirit".
+She believes that wealth is not necessary for happiness and claimed to have lived the "writing life" for the past two decades.
+She enjoys the solitude of living on her own and the freedom of being single.
 Hunt has lived in Ireland since 1995.
-She also lives in France, where she owns a home in the countryside about 60 miles from Paris.
+She also owns a home in the French countryside about 60 miles from Paris.

 Self-identity

 When Hunt came to live in Europe she found that people there called her an American, not an African American or Black.
 She herself describes her skin colour as "oak with a hint of maple", and notes that "[o]f the various races I know I comprise—African, American Indian, German Jew and Irish—only the African was acknowledged."
 Hunt invented her own word to describe herself, based on the French word melange (mixture) and the word melanin: Melangian.

-Hunt said in 1991 that there is a pain inflicted by the black community on itself, which it fears to communicate openly.
-She also says that living overseas for most of her life has made her a foreigner in the US.
+In 1991, Hunt stated that the Black community inflicts pain on itself, and also said that living overseas for most of her life has made her a foreigner in the US.
 She said, "I'm scared to walk through Harlem... more scared than you, because if I walked through Harlem with the weird shoes and the weird accent, I'd get my butt kicked faster than you.
 In a way, I'm the betrayer."

-Hunt is featured in the National Museum of African American History and Culture, a Smithsonian Institution museum in Washington D.C., that opened in 2016 at a ceremony led by then President Barack Obama.
+Hunt is featured in the National Museum of African American History and Culture, a Smithsonian Institution museum in Washington D.C., which opened in 2016 at a ceremony led by then-President Barack Obama.